Niktendo/Medion-S17404-Hackintosh-OpenCore/README.md

 9. Optional: Mount the EFI partition of your USB drive and copy the contents to the EFI partition of your Macintosh HD to make booting without an USB key possible.

 ### Fixing audio on macOS Tahoe
 **NOTE: In order to make the onboard audio controller working again, you'll need to permanently disable Apple Secure Boot and System Integrity Protection.
-This is not permament, so you'll have to repeat these step after every system update.**
+Also, this patch is not permament, so you'll have to repeat these steps after every system update.**

 Since Apple has removed AppleHDA in Tahoe, the only way to get working onboard audio is to patch the filesystem via OpenCore Legacy Patcher Mod.
 1. Mount your EFI partition and open your config.plist.